 Sofas are heavy, chairs can be awkward, and you might lose all of the screws from your favorite table legs as soon as you disassemble them.
 But moving any bed, especially a king-size bed, is the least favorite job of nearly any move.
 The more that you can do to prepare for it, the better off you’ll be.

 If you don’t want the hassle of moving your own king-size bed, there’s a simple solution.
-Hire professional movers to do all of the heavy lifting.
-Mover Junction can help you find the best movers at the best rate, and that means your favorite bed will make it to your new home in great condition.
-That way, you can focus more on setting up household and meeting your new neighbors.
+Hire professional movers to do all of the heavy liftings.
+Mover Junction can help you find the best movers at the best rate for moving a king size bed, and that means your favorite bed will make it to your new home in great condition.
+That way, you can focus more on setting up a household and meeting your new neighbors.